 Ms. Pupatello brings to the Board a deep knowledge of the political sector and has been involved in the automotive industry, as a regulator, an investor of public funds and an advocate for many years.
 She has worked with every leading automotive and automotive parts company in the Province of Ontario and has encouraged and negotiated investments by GM, Ford, Chrysler, Honda and Toyota, all customers of the Company.
 She has broad experience in other government roles as well, and brings to the Board great international experience, having led investment and trade missions to industrial capitals on five continents.
 She has been an active, effective and engaged participant in all Board and committee meetings, and has been very busy with the affairs of the Company, including most recently as Chair of the CGNC, working with other Board members, focusing on the constitution of the Board.
+Ms. Pupatello was heavily involved with the oversight of the Company's response to the COVID-19 pandemic, to help ensure the Company survived the crisis.
 The CGNC believes that Ms. Pupatello is a diligent independent director, as well as a responsible steward of the Company and, accordingly, recommends that shareholders vote FOR Ms. Pupatello's re-election.

-David Schoch, 69, resides in Williamsburg, Virginia.
+David Schoch, 70, resides in Williamsburg, Virginia.
 Mr. Schoch has over 40 years of experience as a recognized leader in the automotive industry with an outstanding record of transformation and growth.
 Throughout his career, Mr. Schoch served in global business and finance leadership positions at Ford Motor Company in Asia Pacific, Europe, Africa, Central/South America and North America.
 Prior to his retirement in late 2017, he served as Group Vice President and President, Asia Pacific, and Chairman and Chief Executive Officer, Ford China.
 Mr. Schoch has extensive board experience having served with many Ford subsidiaries and joint ventures, and currently sits as a trustee of the Ford Motor Company Fund, Lycoming College and the Dean's Council of the Fox School of Business at Temple University.
 Operationally, Mr. Schoch built and expanded assembly plants and grew businesses all over the world; oversaw joint venture operations in many countries; managed restructurings; and led businesses with revenues of up to \$30 billion and responsible for over 20,000 employees.
 Mr. Schoch was the Chief Financial Officer of Ford in the Americas from 2009-2011.
 He served as Executive Director for Ford's operations in Canada, Mexico and South America, and was Chief Financial Officer and VP Finance and Strategic Planning for Ford Europe.
-Before joining Ford of Europe, Mr. Schoch was Chief Financial Officer of Ford's Asia Pacific Operations.
+Before joining Ford Europe, Mr. Schoch was Chief Financial Officer of Ford's Asia Pacific Operations.
 Mr. Schoch's extensive global experience also includes senior leadership positions in South America and South Africa.
 Mr. Schoch continues to serve on several public, private and non-profit boards, along with guest lecturing on global leadership at several universities.
 Mr. Schoch holds a BA in Business from Lycoming College in Williamsport, Pennsylvania and an MBA from Temple University, Fox School of Business, Philadelphia, Pennsylvania.
-Mr. Schoch is currently a member of the Audit Committee of the Company.
-In 2018 and in 2019, he was also a member of the Compensation Committee and of the CGNC.
+Mr. Schoch is currently a member of the Audit Committee and Compensation Committee of the Company.
+In addition to the committees he currently serves on, he has also been a member of the CGNC.